 - Medical assessments for early retirement

-Appointments will be predominantly in Room 117a, JJ Thomson Building, Whiteknights.
+Appointments can be bu telephone, TEAMS or in person.
+We are based Room 117a, JJ Thomson Building, Whiteknights.

 All appointments must be pre-booked.